shimisnow/poc-nestjs-serverless/docs/markdown/how-to-run.md

 The file `.env` is used to deploy the local Docker database and to run the code as individual node applications
 The file `.env.json` is used to pass variables to the serverless framework

+Local dependencies can be started with:

-A local PostgreSQL database can be started with `docker compose up -d database-auth`.
+- PostgreSQL database: `docker compose up -d database-auth`.
 The database will be started with the `.sql` files from `deployment/database/authentication`
+- Redis: `docker compose up -d redis`
+- Redis UI: `docker compose up -d redis-ui`.
+It can be accessed at [http://localhost:7843](http://localhost:7843)

 ## Run the code with Node (test purpose)